-First luxury hotel in space announced
+Look inside the first luxury space hotel

 (CNN) — Want to see 16 sunrises in one day?
 Float in zero gravity?
 Be one of the few to have gazed upon our home planet from space?

-In just four years' time, and for an astronomical $9.5 million dollars, it's claimed you can.
+In just two years' time, and for an astronomical $9.5 million dollars, it's claimed you can.

-What's being billed as the world's first luxury space hotel, Aurora Station, was announced Thursday at the Space 2.0 Summit in San Jose, California.
-Developed by US-based space technology start-up Orion Span, the fully modular space station will host six people at a time, including two crew members, for 12-day trips of space travel.
-It plans to welcome its first guests in 2022.
+Interior renderings of the world's first luxury space hotel, Aurora Station, were unveiled Thursday for the first time.
+Developed by US-based space technology start-up Orion Span, the fully modular space station will host six people at a time, including two crew members, for 12-day space travel tours.

+It plans to welcome its first guests in 2021 -- a year earlier than the 2022 date announced in April 2018.

-"Our goal is to make space accessible to all," Frank Bunger, CEO and founder of Orion Span, said in a statement.
+"Our goal is to make space accessible to all," Frank Bunger, CEO and founder of Orion Span, said in a statement last year.
 "Upon launch, Aurora Station goes into service immediately, bringing travelers into space quickly and at a lower price point than ever seen before."

 Astronaut experience